Taxation in Israel – General Information

 Tax Rates

-In 2018, the corporate rate was reduced to 23%.
-Dividends from the company to an individual are taxed at rates ranging from 25% to 33%, resulting in a combined distributed corporate profits from 42.25-48.41%.
-Special reduced corporate rates applied to technology enterprises.
+The standard corporate tax rate is 23%.
+Dividends from the company to an individual are taxed at rates ranging from 25% to 33%, resulting in a combined distributed corporate profit from 42.25%-48.41%.
+Special reduced corporate rates are applied to technology enterprises.

 Self-employed